Concerned about surviving today’s revolutionary changes?

 4. Study Critical Issues

 Do not confuse critical issues with forecasts as they are quite different.
 Forecasts tell you what is likely to happen, while Issues focus on the crucial problems facing your organization.
 A variety of forecasts may point to the same issue.
 Most organizations have several issues that resisted solution for years.
 People usually know what these problems are, but they are so difficult or poorly defined that they lay unresolved.
-But if you really want to energize your organization, bit the bullet and confront them head on.
+But if you really want to energize your organization, bite the bullet and confront them head on.

 5. Propose Alternative Strategies